scoatespark/LaMarche-Lab/People.md

   <img src="{{ site.baseurl }}/assets/Bean_Pinto.png" alt="Nelson LaMarche" style="width: 150px; height: 200px; object-fit: cover; border-radius: 8px;">
   <div>
     <h3>Bean and Pinto</h3>
     <p>Bean (right) survived a housefire, was abandoned, and then rescued from a roof in Maryland.
 When he was found, he was obese from all of the amazing people who fed him while he was a stray.
 He now enjoys his daily walks, and he has amassed a horde of adoring fans who pet and cheer him along his weight loss journey. <br><br>Pinto (left) was picked out of a gutter in Puerto Rico.
-She was half dead and has had an incredible recovery; now she has an endless supply of energy, a fear of abandonment, and loves hanging out on Sasha's shoulders.
+She was half dead and has had an incredible recovery; now she has an endless supply of energy, a fear of abandonment, and loves to hang out on Sasha's shoulders.
 Bean is the peace to Pinto's chaos; even with a six-year age gap, they are best friends.</p>
   </div>
 </div>
 <div style="display: flex; align-items: center; gap: 20px; margin-bottom: 20px;">